 - Urologic Oncology - diagnosis and treatment of all types of genito-urinary cancers

-- Sexual Dysfunction and Infertility - diagnosis and treatment of male sexual dysfunction and infertility
+- Diagnosis and treatment of male sexual dysfunction

-- Minimally-Invasive and Laparascopic Surgery - breadth of endoscopic and less invasive procedures performed
+- Minimally-Invasive Surgery - breadth of endoscopic, laparoscopic, and robotic procedures performed

 - Urinary Incontinence and Female Urology - diagnosis and treatment of bladder dysfunction